edgeimpulse/expert-projects/hospital-bed-occupancy-detection.md

 - [Edge Impulse CLI](https://docs.edgeimpulse.com/docs/edge-impulse-cli/cli-installation)
 - [Arduino CLI](https://arduino.github.io/arduino-cli/latest/)

-Once the dependencies are installed, connect your device to your computer and press the **RESET** button twice to enter into bootloader mode, the yellow LED should now be pulsating.
+Once the dependencies are installed, connect your device to your computer and press the **RESET** button twice to enter into bootloader mode, the yellow LED should now be flashing.

-Now download the the [latest Edge Impulse firmware](https://cdn.edgeimpulse.com/firmware/arduino-nano-33-ble-sense.zip) and unzip it, then double click on the relevant script for your OS either `flash_windows.bat`, `flash_mac.command` or `flash_linux.sh`.
+Now download the [latest Edge Impulse firmware](https://cdn.edgeimpulse.com/firmware/arduino-nano-33-ble-sense.zip) and unzip it, then double click on the relevant script for your OS, either `flash_windows.bat`, `flash_mac.command` or `flash_linux.sh`.

-Once the firmware has been flashed you will should see the output above, hit enter to close command prompt/terminal.
+Once the firmware has been flashed you should see the output above, hit `Enter` to close command prompt/terminal.

 Open a new command prompt/terminal, and enter the following command: